Intelligence, Surveillance, and Reconnaissance:

 Agency Affected: Department of Defense

 Comments: DOD concurred with the recommendation.
 DOD reported a number of efforts underway or planned to address the recommendation.
 Most of the efforts come under the purview of the DOD Executive Agent for MDA.
 Some of these efforts include updated Policy, Goals and Objectives for Maritime Domain Awareness (MDA) within the Navy and updated MDA Planning & Program Recommendations.
 DOD reported that updates to these documents will assign roles and responsibilities and align efforts with DOD's established processes for determining requirements and allocating resources.
 The MDA Executive Agent also plans to continue assessing Annual MDA Plans throughout major DOD commands and components, which inform DOD's overall guidance and planning documents for MDA.
+In July 2013 officials with the Navy reported that the DOD Executive Agent for Maritime Domain Awareness consulted with Office of Deputy Assitant Secretary of Defense for Strategy and formed a writing team to draft a DoD MDA Strategic Plan.
+The strategy will be signed by the Under Secretary of Defense Policy and supplement DoD Directive 2005.02E.
+The strategy will include the baseline metrics and assignments for execution of the Interagency Solutions Analysis.
+A coordination draft is currently in staffing within the department.

 Recommendation: To improve DOD's ability to manage the implementation of maritime domain awareness across DOD, the Secretary of Defense should direct the Secretary of the Navy, as DOD's Executive Agent, in collaboration with other maritime interagency stakeholders, such as the Coast Guard and the National Maritime Intelligence Center, to perform a comprehensive risk-based analysis to include consideration of threats, vulnerabilities, and criticalities relating to the management of maritime domain awareness in order to prioritize and address DOD's critical maritime capability gaps and guide future investments.